The Curriculum at The Crescent Primary School

 In Reception we follow the EYFS Curriculum, which is taught through themes selected by the children.
 We find that by using themes that capture the children’s interest and engagement, they can make better connections between their learning.

-Below you will find an overview for each of the unit themes that will be covered in each Year Group.
+Below you will find an overview for each of the unit themes that will be covered in each Year Group (These will be amended in September 2018 in line with the new Cornerstones curriculum).